top of page

 Do I have to remove furniture to paint a room?

 Yes, for the smoothest paint job, clear it out.
 If space is tight, centralize and cover furniture to protect your home’s interior.
+For projects involving the entire house, careful planning and preparation are essential to ensure every room is properly painted and your furnishings are protected throughout the process.

 Will 3 Ropes Painting move my furniture?